WebexSamples/webex-card-school/doc/running.md

 ----
 - [ ] Download this project as a zip file via the green "Clone or download" button (or if you are familiar with git, fork this repo and run `git clone` with the url to download your forked copy).

-- [ ] Optionally, sign up for nGrok (save API key) and start it on your machine (save the port number and public web address): https://ngrok.com/download.
+- [ ] Optionally, sign up and download for [nGrok]( https://ngrok.com/download) and start it on your machine (save the port number and public web address).
 This step is not needed if you are able to run the project locally on a machine with a public IP address.

-- [ ] Create a Webex Teams Bot (save the email address and API key): https://developer.webex.com/add-bot.html
+- [ ] Create a Webex Teams Bot in the [Webex Developer's Portal](https://developer.webex.com/add-bot.html) (save the email address and API key).

 - [ ] In the directory where you downloaded this project, download the dependencies by typing `npm install`

 ## Configure the environment to build the lessons
 The lessons are generated based on static lesson conent and some environment data about where the application is running.
-This process is described in greater detail in the [Creating your own lessons](.doc/lessons.md) readme file.
+This process is described in greater detail in the [Creating your own lessons](./lessons.md) readme file.

 The minimal configuration needed to build the cards is information about where your server is running.
-Create or edit a file called `.env` and set an environment variable called `IMAGE_HOSTING_URL` to the public IP address where your application will run.
+Create or edit a file called `.env` and set an environment variable called `IMAGE_HOSTING_URL` to the public IP address where your application will run, followed by "/images".

 For example if you are using ngrok your .env file might have a line like this:

 * IMAGE_HOSTING_URL="http://[XXXXXX].ngrok.io/images"